alonso-machado/Challenges/README.md

 # Challenges
-Challenges for Back-end Devs - Helping to improve Software Developers
+Challenges for Back-end Devs - Helping to improve Software Developers  - Please Fork this Project to Start these Challenges and Open a Pull Request with the link to your Repo if you are one of my mentees

 ## Challenge 1:  CRUD com Testes + Docker File